 This is the same testing women preparing for IVF will take, and will help your doctor understand your fertility needs better.
 You’ll have blood work done to test for hormones regulating your ovarian reserve, as well as genetic blood work to find out whether you’re a carrier for any particular disease.

 The sperm you’ll be using – whether from a donor or your partner – will undergo analysis and you’ll also have a hysterosalpingogram (HSG) taken to ensure your fallopian tubes are open to permit sperm to pass.
 If that all looks good, you’ll be scheduled for an IUI.

 You should abstain from sex for 2 or 3 days before the procedure.
+The best time for an IUI procedure is during ovulation.
 If you are not ovulating regularly, your doctor may prescribe medication to induce ovulation.
 Check with your doctor to see if there are any other recommendations specific to your care.

 Women who undergo IUI also usually have to have their ovaries stimulated beforehand to mature eggs and take a trigger shot to release one egg.
 Then, the sperm being used must be prepared, and only afterward the insemination can occur.

 This stimulation process can take about 10 days.
 Women who choose not to have stimulation before IUI just follow their natural cycle, take an injection to induce ovulation, and have the IUI done afterward.

 What are the chances of twins or triplets with IUI?